MediaComem/comem-archioweb/subjects/node/README.md

 ```

 > Core modules also work without the prefix (`import os from 'os'`), which you
-> will see in a lot of code.
-Prefer `node:`: it makes clear that the module is
+> will see a lot.
+Prefer `node:`: it says the module is built into Node.js.
-> built into Node.js and not an npm package that happens to have the same name.

 ### A note on Node.js and CommonJS modules